 But in the face of unprecedented migration, the government has gradually rolled back its welcoming policy in favour of border checks and expanded police programmes.

 In late January, Swedish Interior Minister Anders Ygeman announced plans to charter aircraft to deport between 60,000 and 80,000 rejected asylum seekers (out of the total 163,000 who applied) from last year.

-“We have a big challenge ahead of us,”by the daily business newspaper Dagens Industri, acknowledging that the government fears many of those included in that number may go into hiding.
+“We have a big challenge ahead of us,” Ygeman was quoted as saying by the daily business newspaper Dagens Industri, acknowledging that the government fears many of those included in that number may go into hiding.

-The Swedish government has already announced its intention of “vigorously expanding” police numbers and dealing with the “significant risk” of people going underground to avoid arrest or deportation,.
+The Swedish government has already announced its intention of “vigorously expanding” police numbers and dealing with the “significant risk” of people going underground to avoid arrest or deportation, The Guardian reported last month.
 Ygeman admitted that the process could take years.

 Four years ago, sisters Amira and Zeinab fled their home in northeastern Syria, made it to Europe and applied for asylum in Sweden.

 After a long wait, and several appeals, they were told their claims had been rejected for the final time.
 They believe it is because, despite living in Syria, their mother is originally from Eastern Europe.

 They are just two of the tens of thousands now at risk of deportation from Europe.

 “We didn’t get asylum, so we’ll be forced to leave the country,” Zeinab explains.
 She is bitter about what she sees as a palpable shift in public sympathy since the Paris attacks, and allegations of sexual harassment and violence during New Year’s Eve celebrations in Cologne, Germany.